Ute (vehicle): Isuzu

 Isuzu sells the Isuzu D-Max in Australia.
 Previously, this vehicle was sold rebadged as the Holden Rodeo.

+Kia

+Kia Tasman is an mid-size ute produced by South Korean manufacturer Kia from 2025.

 Mazda

 Mazda has sold the Mazda BT-50 in Australia since 2006.

 Mitsubishi

 Mitsubishi has sold the Mitsubishi Triton in Australia since 1978.
-In 2019, it was the fifth best selling new car in Australia.
+In 2019, it was the fifth-best selling new car in Australia.

 Nissan

-Between 1971-2008 Nissan sold the Nissan Sunny Truck as a ute in Australia.
-Since 1985, Nissan has sold the Nissan Navara pickup style ute in Australia.
+Between 1971 and 2008, Nissan sold the Nissan Sunny Truck as a ute in Australia.
+Since 1985, Nissan has sold the Nissan Navara pickup-style ute in Australia.

 Proton

-Between 2002-2010, the Proton Jumbuck was sold in Australia as a ute.
+Between 2002 and 2010, the Proton Jumbuck was sold in Australia as a ute.

 Subaru

 Subaru produced the Subaru Brumby, a small AWD model derived from the second generation Leone.
-It was sold between 1978–1993 and known as the BRAT, Shifter, MV, and Targa in countries other than Australia.
+It was sold between 1978 and 1993 and known as the BRAT, Shifter, MV, and Targa in countries other than Australia.
 It is relatively well known due to its long production life and use in popular culture.
 It was built in Japan, but never sold there.